-To provide the flexibility the program needed, Deloitte implemented a Center for Enablement and structured the delivery so different teams could lead development in their own areas, united by governance, reference implementations, common processes, frameworks, standards, and quality controls.
+To provide the flexibility the programme needed, Deloitte implemented a Centre for Enablement and structured the delivery so different teams could lead development in their own areas, united by governance, reference implementations, common processes, frameworks, standards, and quality controls.

 Time wasn’t the team’s only challenge—time zones were a factor as well, spanning six continents.
 Having a truly global team was key to keeping the project coordinated and on schedule.

 Given that in-house teams didn’t have experience with agile approaches, the work plan included an agile delivery methodology and communications to bring all participants up to speed.
-Using specialized methods and accelerators, teams were soon coordinating their efforts.
-Deloitte also leveraged Confluence, a third-party collaboration wiki, to share knowledge across multiple teams, including design templates, development patterns and practices, operational guidelines, and procedures.
+Using specialised methods and accelerators, teams were soon coordinating their efforts.
+Deloitte also leveraged Confluence, a third-party collaboration wiki, to share knowledge across multiple teams, including design templates, development patterns and practises, operational guidelines, and procedures.

 Through these measures, the team was able to move ahead of schedule and set up an enterprise integration landing zone using an automated DevOps pipeline months ahead of schedule.

-With the first phase complete, Deloitte will continue to work with the company in the years to come to modernize hundreds of workloads from the on-premises environment to the cloud.
+With the first phase complete, Deloitte will continue to work with the company in the years to come to modernise hundreds of workloads from the on-premises environment to the cloud.

 1. Ahead-of-schedule delivery of a global cloud-based enterprise integration platform

-2. A new Center for Enablement to speed integration delivery
+2. A new Centre for Enablement to speed integration delivery

 3. Freed engineers’ time to focus on delivering business value and saving time and money